The ultimate locals guide to the Raymond Island Koala walk

 At the back of the township, the path will lead you into some dense vegetation area with plenty of gum trees.
 It takes a few minutes for your eyes to start to recognise the koalas but once you do you will see them everywhere.

 Some of these amazing native Australian animals were high in some of the trees, some low, but they were everywhere.
-You are able to watch a dozen koalas lounging around sleeping their days away in the native trees.
+You can watch a dozen koalas lounging around, sleeping their days away in the native trees.
 It is such a great experience to see them in their own habitat, looking so comfortable.

 What else can I see on Raymond Island?

-Raymond Island has an abundance of native flora and fauna just waiting for you to uncover.
-Don’t be surprised if you spot a kangaroo, an echidna, rainbow lorikeets, and black swans and listen for the laugh of the kookaburra.
+Raymond Island has abundant native flora and fauna just waiting for you to uncover.
+Don’t be surprised if you spot a kangaroo, an echidna, rainbow lorikeets, and black swans and listen for the kookaburra’s laugh.

-You can also see some scar trees that are evidence that the Gunaikurnai people inhabited this island for thousands of years.
+You can also see some scar trees showing evidence that the Gunaikurnai people inhabited this island and the Gippsland Lakes for thousands of years.

 What do koalas on Raymond Island eat?